V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 Everything is an event or a state.
 Try to fit datastructures into 128 bytes (2 CPU cache lines).

-We reuse create_entity datastructure as the state.
+We reuse the create_entity data structure as the state.

 ### create_entity

 ### create_entity_simulate

 ## Positive Consequences <!-- optional -->